Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 of parameters, please refer to `TSSpredator <http://it.inf.uni-tuebingen.de/?page_id=190>`_.
 For example, ``he_2.0_rh_1.8_fa_4.4_rf_2.8_bh_0.08_ef_3.0_pf_2.6`` means that height is 2.0, height reduction is 1.8, factor is 4.4, factor reduction is 2.8, base height is 0.08, enrichment factor is 3.0 and processing factor is 2.6.
-The third and fourth columns are the number of true positives.
-The fifth and sixth columns are true positive rate.
-The seventh and eighth columns are the number of false positives.
-The ninth and tenth false positive rate.
+The third column is the number of true positive.
+The fourth column is true positive rate.
+The fifth columns is the number of false positive.
+The sixth is false positive rate.
-The eleventh and twelfth columns are the number of false negatives.
-The thirteenth and fourteenth columns are missing rate.
+The seventh column is the number of false negatives.
+The eighth column is missing rate.

 **best_$STRAIN.csv:** Stores the best parameter set.
 The meanings of all columns are the same as ``stat_$STRAIN.csv``.